 Rangitoto Ki Te Tonga / D’Urville Island, New Zealand

 D’Urville Island, or Rangitoto Ki Te Tonga as it is known in Te Reo Maori, is a small island in the Cook Strait (the body of water between New Zealand’s North and South Islands).
-With only about 52 inhabitants, D’Urville is a nature lover’s paradise.
+With just 50 or so inhabitants, D’Urville is a nature lover’s paradise.
 Explore the protected pest-free native bush and expect plenty of birdlife, in fact, you’ll be woken in the morning by a cacophony like nothing you’ve heard before.
 Travel to the island is a little long-winded, you’ll need to fly to Nelson or Blenheim, drive for a few hours and then catch a quick boat ride to get to your destination, but take our word for it, the seclusion and rugged coastlines are well worth the journey.

 Fair Isle, Scotland

 Amongst the Shetland Islands of Scotland is a quaint little destination called Fair Isle, known by knitting enthusiasts the world over as the origin of a unique style of stranded knitting.
-If crafting history isn’t your thing, there’s bird watching, peaceful walks and classic Scottish Isle coastlines to help you feel totally sequestered.
-Plus, big storms and foggy weather has made the isle a shipwreck hotspot, so there’s plenty of interesting seafaring history to get your head around.
+If crafting history isn’t your thing, there’s birdwatching, peaceful walks and classic Scottish Isle coastlines to help you feel totally sequestered.
+Plus, big storms and foggy weather have made the isle a shipwreck hotspot, so there’s plenty of interesting seafaring history to get your head around.
 To make the most of all that Fair Isle has to offer, we recommend visiting in June or July to see the exquisite display of flowering plants - there are over 250 species on the island to discover!

 Desroches Island, Seychelles